Last Updated on December 10, 2024

 About Envoy Global and the L-1 Visa Process

-Envoy Global helps navigate the complexities of the L-1 visa process through its secure technology platform and partnership skilled immigration professionals.
-For more information on simplifying your company’s immigration program and obtaining a L-1 visa for skilled foreign talent, check out our ABCs of Immigration guide.
+Envoy Global helps navigate the complexities of the L-1 visa process.
+Our secure technology platform and partnership with skilled immigration professionals provide for a better immigration experience.
+For more information on obtaining an L-1 visa for skilled foreign talent, check out our ABCs of Immigration guide.

 Envoy is pleased to provide you with this information, which was prepared in collaboration with Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).